 Apostille Services and Legislation

-An apostille is normally required for documents heading to countries that have signed up to the Hague Convention.
+An apostille is normally required for documents issued for heading to countries that have signed up to the Hague Convention.
 A full list of member countries that are signed up to the Hague Convention can be found here.

 The apostille stamps are issued by the UK Foreign and Commonwealth Development Office (FCDO); essentially, it confirms that the document has been correctly authenticated and verified by an official certification service that is recognised by the UK Government.
 Such services include professionals like a Registrar or Notary Public.